stoat-dev/stoat-action/docs/docs/installation.md

 2. `enabled` (optional) - The enabled flag defaults to `true`.
 The purpose of this flag is to allow you to easily disable Stoat repo-wide.
 3. `comment_template_file` (optional) - When not specified, this uses a remote version of a standard template.
 We will regularly update the contents of this remote version to include improvements for our core set of plugins.
 You can view a description of the [current default remote v1 template](https://www.stoat.dev/api/templates?stoatConfigVersion=1) via our API.
-4. `plugins` (optional) - This is a mapping of a unique identifier for a plugin to the configuration for that plugin.
-More information about how to configure these plugins is available in our tutorials.
+4. `tasks` (optional) - This is a mapping of a unique task identifier to a task (the configuration for a plugin).
+More information about how to configure tasks is available in our tutorials.

 For now, create a config file at `.stoat/config.yaml` with the following contents:
 ```yaml